communitiesuk/oava-audit-debezium-spike/README.md

 * proxy_audit_dev.proxy_application.foo (This is for the changes to the foo table.
 We will need 1 stream per table)
 * proxy_audit_dev (This is for any schema DDL changes)

 I have used the `_dev` suffix so that we can create environment specific streams in AWS

+The stream naming convention must follow the properties supplied to debezium-server:
+`«debezium.source.database.server.name».«debezium.source.database.dbname».«tablename»`

+Table name refactors will have to take these dependencies into account.
+However I believe there is a way where you can have the stream name to be independent of the table name but I have not had time to look into it yet.

-## Inspecting the Kinesis stream
+### Inspecting the Kinesis stream

 You will need a kinesis consumer.
 I have found this tool the easiest to
 use: https://pypi.org/project/aws-kinesis-consumer/